MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 For example, if you have version 1.0.0.0 as publicly available in AppSource and you submit version 2.0.0.0, then version 2.0.0.0 will be validated for breaking change against version 1.0.0.0.
 If you do not press "Go Live" for your submission of version 2.0.0.0, and decide to start a new submission with version 2.1.0.0, then version 2.1.0.0 will be validated for breaking change against 1.0.0.0.

+> [!NOTE]
+> Since there can be breaking changes between a preview version that was never made public and the next version of the app, the schema update mode `ForceSync` is used when upgrading **from** a preview version.

 ### Can the submission for one offer depend on preview versions of libraries from another offer?

 Dependencies which are not included in the submission will be downloaded automatically if they're publicly available in [!INCLUDE[prod_short](../includes/prod_short.md)] for the targeted countries/regions.
 Your submission will fail during the "Automated Application Validation" stage if you didn't include the dependencies for your app and they are not publicly available.
 The submission will also fail if the dependencies are only available as Preview.
 Failing to find the dependencies for an extension results in error messages with the diagnostic codes `AVS0005` or `AVS0101`.

+### What happens to preview versions during environment upgrades?

+During the upgrade of an environment to the next major, the latest publicly available version of AppSource apps are installed on the customer environment.
+If there a higher version is available for your preview app, this version will be installed.
+If the preview version is the highest version, the preview version is preserved.

+During the upgrade of an environment to the next minor, AppSource apps versions are preserved unless the environment settings specify to update apps to the latest version available.

 ## Questions about Azure Application Insights usage during AppSource submissions